Daniel Sennert

-Daniel Sennert (25 November 1572 – 21 July 1637) was a renowned German physician and a prolific academic writer, especially in the field of alchemy or chemistry.
+Daniel Sennert (25 November 1572 – 21 July 1637) was a German physician and a prolific academic writer, especially in the field of alchemy or chemistry.
 He held the position of professor of medicine at the University of Wittenberg for many years.

 Biographical information

 Daniel Sennert was born in 1572 in the city of Breslau (now Wrocław, Poland), at the time part of the Habsburg monarchy.
 His father, Nicolaus Sennert, was a shoemaker from Laehn, Silesia.

 Sennert attended the University of Wittenberg and received his master's degree in 1598 and his medical degree in 1601.
 In his early work, he demonstrated an avoidance of alchemical theory and an acceptance of Aristotelian theory.
 However, within a decade of receiving his medical degree he had changed to accepting alchemical transmutation and experimentation as valid.
 He published a number of popular books on alchemy and chemistry, several of which received a number of reprintings and translations.
 He served on the faculty at the University of Wittenberg for the rest of his life, serving six times as the Dean of the medical faculty at Wittenberg, and also served as the physician to many aristocrats and rulers, including John George I, Elector of Saxony.
 He died of the plague in 1637 in Wittenberg.